-- Be neat, clean, and well groomed - All pants and shorts must be worn at the waist - All clothing will be the proper size for the student and must be gender appropriate - Hemmed shorts are permitted and may not be shorter than fingertip length in a normal standing position. - Hemmed shirt tails which extend beyond the palm of the hand while in a normal standing position must be tucked in.
-Un-hemmed or uneven shirt tails must be tucked in. - Special dress days may occasionally be declared with the principal's prior permission.
-When such days are held, rules that pertain to decency, modesty, and decorum must still be followed. - Hair styles must be neat/well groomed and should not distract from the educational setting.
-Girls may wear feathers in their hair as long as they are limited to one side, are not excessive, and don't cause a distraction. - Geographical designs, partially shaved hair or unusual cuts will not be allowed. - Body piercing of any kind is prohibited, with the exception of traditional girl's earrings (lobe only).
+- Be neat, clean, and well groomed. - All pants and shorts must be worn at the waist. - All clothing will be the proper size for the student and must be gender appropriate. - Hemmed shorts are permitted and may not be shorter than 3 inches from the top of the kneecap (credit card length) in a normal standing position. - Hemmed shirt tails which extend beyond the palm of the hand while in a normal standing position must be tucked in.
+Unhemmed or uneven shirt tails must be tucked in. - Hairstyles must be neat/well-groomed and should not distract from the educational setting.
+In all cases, geometrical designs, partially shaved hair, or unusual cuts or coloring are not allowed. - Earrings may be worn in the ears by girls only.
+Body piercing rings, studs, nose rings, etc. may not be worn on other body areas.
+No "gauges" or look alike gauges are allowed.
 Unauthorized visible piercings may not be maintained by spacers or covered with bandages or coverings. - Tattoos must not be visible at any time while at school or at school sponsored activities on or off campus.
-This includes artificially induced scars produced to resemble or represent something else

-• Body markings of any kind, using pens or markers, is prohibited
+This includes artificially induced scars produced to resemble or represent something else. - Body markings, of any kind, pens or markers, are prohibited. - Designs shaved or cut into eyebrows are not allowed. - Contact lenses that are distracting (red, cat eye, etc.) are prohibited.

-Inappropriate Garments for all Boys and Girls:
+Inappropriate Garments:

-- Shirts, blouses, or dresses with large neck or arm openings - Shirts with objectionable lettering, drawings, or advertisements of alcohol, tobacco, etc. including pictures or symbols of groups or individuals representing deviant or evil ideals - Athletic garments issued by school sports programs may not be worn to school - Muscle shirts, tank tops, or similar T-shirts.
-Plain white T-shirts may not be worn - Overly baggy pants. - Clothing that is torn, frayed resulting in exposed skin - Caps or hats inside of the building - See-through clothing - Shirts and blouses that reveal abdominal skin when the arms are outstretched to shoulder height - Contact lenses that are distracting (red, cat eye, etc.). - Trench coats or any full length coats are not allowed.
+- Shirts, blouses, or dresses with large neck or arm openings - Shirts with objectionable lettering, drawings, or advertisements of alcohol, tobacco, etc. including pictures or symbols of groups or individuals representing deviant or evil ideals - Athletic garments issued by school sports programs may not be worn to school except on days of athletic competitions. - Shorts that are shorter than 3 inches from the top of the knee (credit card) in a normal standing position - Muscle shirts, tank tops, spaghetti strap tops, racer back shirts, or similar T-shirts, and plain white t-shirts may not be worn. - Overly baggy pants, clothing that is torn or frayed and exposes skin - Caps or hats inside of the building See-through clothing, skin-tight clothing, or clothing that is revealing - Shirts and blouses that reveal abdominal skin when the arms are in a normal standing position - Trench coats/dusters

-Girls:
+Girls

-- No sun dresses or blouses that are open below the bra line in the front or in the back should be worn - Skirts or dresses may not be shorter than fingertip length in a normal standing position - Strapless clothing or clothing with spaghetti straps may not be worn.
-All straps must be at least two inches in width - Hair coloring must be of natural color and cover entire head - Earrings may be worn, in the ears.
-Body piercing rings, studs, etc. may not be worn on other body areas - Tights, yoga pants, leotards, leggings, jeggings, or body suits must be covered with clothing items that meet dress code. - Tights, yoga pants, leotards, leggings, jeggings, or body suits may not be worn as a standalone clothing item.
+- No sun dresses or blouses that are open below the bra line in the front or in the back should be worn. - Skirts or dresses may not be shorter than 3 inches above the top of the kneecap (credit card length) in a normal standing position. - Strapless clothing or clothing with spaghetti straps may not be worn.
+All straps must be at least two inches in width (width of 3 fingers). - Hair coloring, streaks or highlights must be of natural color and cover entire hair. - Tights, yoga pants, leotards, or body suits may not be worn as justification for shorter dress or skirt lengths. - Tights, yoga pants, leotards, or body suits may not be worn as a stand-alone clothing item.
+T-shirts are NOT considered a dress or skirt.

-Boys:
+Boys